Stocks end lower after mixed jobs data as technology collapses again - ExBulletin

 Employers added only about half the number of jobs last month that economists expected, which looks negative for the economy.
 But average wages have risen more than expected for workers.
 Overall, many investors saw this as proof that the job market is strong enough for the Federal Reserve to continue pushing for interest rates to rise faster from their all-time low.

-Higher rates could help stem the high inflation sweeping the world, but they would also end the conditions that have put financial markets on easy mode for many investors since the start of 2020.
-Higher rates also save money stocks in high-tech companies and other less attractive expensive growth stocks, which is why the S&P 500 tech sector suffered the brunt of the sell-off this week as bond yields rose.
+Higher rates could help stem the high inflation sweeping the world, but they would also end the conditions that have put financial markets in “easy mode” for many investors since early 2020.
+Higher rates do stocks as well. in high-tech companies. and other less attractive expensive growth stocks, which is why the S&P 500 tech sector suffered the brunt of the selloff this week as bond yields rose.

-Immediately after the reports were released, Treasury yields continued to climb sharply this week as expectations rose for the Fed to raise rates faster.
+Immediately after the report was released, Treasury yields continued to rise sharply this week as expectations rose for the Fed to raise rates faster.
 The 10-year Treasury yield hit 1.77%, from 1.73% Thursday night.
 This is its highest closing point since mid-January 2020, according to Tradeweb.

 Investors are now banking on a greater than 79% chance that the Fed will hike short-term rates in March.
 A month ago, they saw a less than 39% chance of this happening, according to CME Group.